Optimal radial basis for density-based atomic representations: Results

-An interesting possibility to extend the scheme we propose here is to incorporate a supervised component in the selection of the optimal basis.
-Principal covariates regression (PCovR) \cite{dejo-kier92cils,helf+20mlst} is a simple linear scheme that can be tuned to provide a projection of features to a low-dimensional latent space that combines an optimal variance compression target with that of providing an accurate linear approximation of the desired target property.
-We can use it easily to determine the contraction coefficients of the basis: as shown in Fig.~\ref{fig:si-rs} (center, bottom) , this PCovR optimal basis yields much better accuracy in the small $\qmax$ limit.
-In fact, by taking the ``pure regression'' limit of PCovR, one would obtain a basis that, for a linear model, yields an accuracy comparable to a fully-converged 2-body potential: in fact, the expansion coefficients for this bespoke radial functions are proportional to the linear regression prediction, and can be evaluated at no additional cost thanks to the spline approximation of the optimal basis.
-The use of a non-linear model based on the same radial-spectrum features provides the simplest test of transferability for the PCovR-optimized basis.
+Thanks to the spline approximation of the optimal basis, $\rep<0; \opt; \gamma\rightarrow 0||\frho_i^1>$ can be computed at the cost of a single radial function evaluation, much as it would be the case for a pair potential.

+The use of a nonlinear model based on the same radial spectrum features provides the simplest test of transferability for the PCovR-optimized basis beyond ridge regression.
 Even though for very small $\qmax$ there is a noticeable improvement (up to a factor of 2 for the force RMSE and $\qmax=2$) against primitive and PCA-optimized bases, the advantage is quickly lost for larger bases, where the variance reduction plays the leading role in driving the selection of radial basis even for small $\alpha$.
-As shown in Fig.~\ref{fig:si-rs} (bottom), the improved regression accuracy of PCovR-optimized basis functions comes at a necessary cost in terms of variance reconstruction - even though with an intermediate value of the mixing parameter they achieve higher information content than either of the primitive bases, as measured by the GFRE.
-A systematic investigation of the effect of varying the parameters of PCovR, as well as the use of PCov-style feature selection\cite{cers+21mlst} in the construction of the multi-spectra, is a promising direction for further research.
-One of the potential challenges is that it is only meaningful to apply the linear reasoning that underlie PCovR to optimize features with the same equivariant properties as the targets, and so only the $l=0$ channel of the density coefficients can be optimized with this scheme.
+As shown in Fig.~\ref{fig:si-rs} (bottom), the improved regression accuracy of PCovR-optimized basis functions comes at a necessary cost in terms of reconstruction error - even though with an intermediate value of the mixing parameter they achieve higher information content than either of the primitive bases, as measured by the GFRE.